alexsalo/alexsalo.github.io/_posts/2015-07-29-how-to-embed-images-from-photos-google.md

 ---
 layout: post
-title: How to Embed Images from photos.goole.com to Your Own Web Resource?
+title: How to Embed Images from photos.google to Your Own Web Resource?
 ---
 You love the convinience of google photos but wondering how to use this free unlimited hosting to display images on you own web resources or maybe on livejournal?